bamlab/dev-standards/react-native/package-dependencies/handle-dependencies-with-yarn-override.mo.md

   version "2.19.1"
   resolved "https://registry.yarnpkg.com/moment/-/moment-2.19.1.tgz#56da1a2d1cbf01d38b7e1afc31c10bcfa1929167"
 ```

-   which means that every dependencie to `moment` is resolved to a same version (here 2.19.1).
+which means that every package depending on `moment` is resolved to a same version (here 2.19.1).

 > **CHECK 2**: Your app should works correctly now, regression should be solved. `moment` dependencies are solved.

 ## Troubleshooting

 - Yarn documentation : https://yarnpkg.com/en/docs/selective-version-resolutions